mbxss28/transcriptonal-analysis-of-myotonic-dystrophy/README.md

 Created in [https://BioRender.com](https://BioRender.com) A broad overview of the analysis pipline used for this project.

-List of all the tools, reason they where used and accompanying citation.
+List of all the tools, reason they where used and accompanying citation for the differential gene expression analysis.

 | Tool |           Function |         Citation |
 | ------------- | ------------- | -------------  |